FAQs

 -

-Address issues in your manuscript questioned by a referee, journal editor, PhD committee, publisher, funding agency, or regulatory agency
+Address issues in your manuscript questioned by a regulatory agency, journal editor or referee, dissertation committee, publisher, institutional review board, or grant funding agency

 -

-Align your manuscript with the writing guidelines for authors from a journal, a university, or grant funding agency (NIH, FDA, NSF)
+Align your manuscript with the writing guidelines for authors from a journal, a university, or grant funding agency or regulatory body (NIH, FDA, NSF, etc.)

 -